Fact sheet: Biodegradation—Sediments

 Description

-Generally, two methods are used to promote the biological treatment of contaminated sediments: biostimulation and bioaugmentation.
+Generally, two methods are used to promote the biological treatment of impacted sediments: biostimulation and bioaugmentation.

-Biostimulation is the introduction of additives (amendments) into sediments to stimulate the indigenous microorganisms and accelerate the biodegradation of specific contaminants (for instance, through oxidation or nutrient addition).
+• Biostimulation is the introduction of additives (amendments) into sediments to stimulate the indigenous microorganisms and accelerate the biodegradation of specific contaminants (for instance, through nutrient addition).
 Biostimulation can occur in both aerobic and anaerobic environments, provided the necessities are available for microbial life.
-It is often advantageous to focus on biostimulation under either aerobic or anaerobic conditions.
-The preferred environmental condition depends on the biodegradation potential of contaminants, access to biostimulants, and existing site conditions.
+The preferred environmental conditions depend on the contaminants’ biodegradation potential, biostimulants and nutrients access, and site conditions (geochemistry).

-Bioaugmentation involves the introduction, directly on or into the contaminated sediment, of cultured microorganisms with specific catabolic abilities.
+• Bioaugmentation involves introducing, directly on or into contaminated sediments, cultured microorganisms with specific catabolic abilities to degrade and transform specific contaminants.
 This procedure enables or accelerates the biodegradation of target contaminants.
 The key factor in the success of bioaugmentation is selecting the appropriate bacterial strain.
-This selection must be made taking into account not only the ability of the strain to degrade the contaminants of concern, but also the ability of the strain to survive within the environmental conditions of the new habitat (e.g., pH, salinity, redox potential).
-It should be noted that, under real-world conditions, the effectiveness of bioaugmentation has not been conclusively demonstrated.
+This selection must be made taking into account not only the ability of the strain to degrade the contaminants of concern but also the ability of the strain to survive within the environmental conditions of the new habitat (such as, pH, salinity, redox potential).
 This technology is still experimental, and there are significant challenges in applying it to underwater environments on a large-scale basis.
-In Canada, the injection of microorganisms into the environment is regulated by a federal agency, and must follow the 1999 Canadian Environmental Protection Act (CEPA 1999).
-The microorganisms must be registered on the Domestic Substance List (DSL) in order to be considered for the bioaugmentation remediation technique.
+In Canada, injecting microorganisms into the environment must follow the 1999 Canadian Environmental Protection Act, part 6.
+Allogenic microorganisms must be registered on the Domestic Substance List in order to be considered for the bioaugmentation remediation technique.

 Implementation of the technology

-• determine if alterations to the site may be made to improve microbial performance, without having a detrimental effect on native benthic organisms.
-If alterations are feasible and will not negatively affect the benthic community (or if the negative effects are easily mitigated), the biodegradation pathway may be a viable option
+• Determine if alterations to the site may improve microbial performance without detrimentally affecting native benthic organisms.
+If alterations are feasible and will not negatively affect the benthic community (or if the negative effects are easily mitigated), the biodegradation pathway may be a viable option.

 • Using knowledge of the existing microbial community and environmental conditions at the site, determine the deficiencies in site conditions and the optimal biodegradation pathway for optimal microbial performance.

-• Conduct on-site pilot scale testing with a variety of amendment doses to develop an accurate estimation of required amendment quantities, application techniques, and remediation timelines capable of meeting remediation objectives.
+• Conduct on-site pilot-scale testing with a variety of amendment doses (and/or different amendment types) to develop an accurate estimation of required amendment quantities, application techniques, and remediation timelines capable of meeting remediation objectives.

-• Apply amendments to contaminated sediments based on thickness and application techniques determined from pilot testing.
-Depending on site conditions and phase of amendment (i.e., solid, liquid, or gas), application may take the following forms:
+• Apply amendments according to pilot-scale testing results, on site conditions and phases of amendment (that is solid, liquid, or gas).
+The application may take the following forms:

-• Amendments may be placed on the water surface (similar to application of a sand cap, detailed in Capping-Sediment) and allowed to sink to the sediment surface.
-A mechanical bucket may be used for solid amendments, and a liquid sprayer for liquid amendments.
+• Amendments may be placed on the water surface (similar to the application of a sand cap, detailed in the Capping fact sheet) and allowed to sink to the sediment surface.
+A mechanical bucket may be used for solid amendments and a liquid sprayer may be used for liquid amendments.

-• Deposit amendments below the water surface, directly above the sediment.
-This will reduce resuspension and loss of amendment due to flow within the water body, and improve accuracy of amendment applications for sediments at significant depth.
-Application may be conducted using a mechanical bucket for solid amendments or a hydraulic pump for liquid amendments (see Capping-Sediments for more application information).
+• Deposit amendments below the water surface, directly above sediments.
+This will reduce resuspension and loss of amendment due to flow within the waterbody and improve the accuracy of amendment applications for sediments at significant depths.
+Application may be conducted using a mechanical bucket for solid amendments or a hydraulic pump for liquid amendments.

-• Inject amendments directly into the sediments to reduce occurrences of resuspension and loss of amendment due to flow within the water body.
-Direct injection allows for effective treatment of subsurface contamination and targeted “hot spot” (e.g., discrete location of high contamination) treatment.
+• Inject amendments directly into sediments to reduce occurrences of resuspension and loss of amendment due to flow within the waterbody.
+Direct injection allows for effective treatment of subsurface contamination and targeted “hot spots” (such as, discrete location of high contamination) treatment.

-• Monitor amendment dispersion, ensuring sufficient application to the contaminated area.
+• Monitor amendment dispersion to ensure sufficient application in the contaminated area.

-• Implement a long-term monitoring plan to ensure that the site is moving toward remediation goals over time.
+• Implement a long-term monitoring plan to ensure the site moves toward remediation goals over time.

 • Determine the potential microorganism(s) capable of biologically degrading the target contaminant, along with the environmental necessities to optimize microbial performance.